Sridevi Shoban Babu

 Sridevi Shoban Babu is a 2023 Indian Telugu-language romantic comedy film written and directed by Prasanth Kumar Dimmala and produced by GoldBox Entertainment.
 Sridevi Shoban Babu features Santosh Sobhan and Gouri G. Kishan in lead roles.
 It was released on 18 February 2023.
+The film's title and its lead characters are named after the late superstars, Sridevi and Shoban Babu.

 Plot

 Sridevi works as a professional stylist in Hyderabad.
 One day, she learns that her paternal aunt Kamala has insulted her father.
 So she leaves for Araku to confront her aunt.
 Sridevi meets Shoban Babu, Kamala's son, and she falls in love with him.
 The story ends when her father finally learns the truth and Shoban Babu confesses his love for Sridevi.